DragonSenses/Algorithms/LeetCode/52-n-queens-ii/problem.md

 1. **Base Case:**
    - If the current row we are considering is greater than or equal to `n`, then we have a solution.
 Return `1`.

+2. **Initialize Solutions Count:**
+   - Initiate a local variable `solutions = 0` that represents all the possible solutions that can be obtained from the current board state.

 ### Key Steps

 1. **Placing Queens by Row:**